 See your cognitive results and evolution at any time.
 Give it a try!

-The CogniFit brain training program for dyslexic children is a neuroscientific program specifically designed to improve mental agility in children with learning disorders, such as dyslexia.
-The training helps boost reading and writing skills, enhance concentration and learning agility.
+The CogniFit brain training program for children with dyslexia is a neuroscientific program specifically designed to improve mental agility in children with learning disorders, such as dyslexia.
+The training program helps boost reading and writing skills, enhance concentration and learning agility.

 The CogniFit program has been developed by a team of neuroscientists using the latest advances and discoveries in neuroscience.
 By associating those technologies with fun brain games, the CogniFit program makes each training session very effective.